kimtth/azure-openai-llm-cookbook/README.md

 ## 📌 Quick Reference: Code Cookbook / Sample Code Collection

+- If you find this repository useful, please consider giving it a star ⭐!

 > [!NOTE]
 >
 > This repository is categorized by topic to reduce the time spent searching and reviewing sample code.
 It provides a collection of minimal implementations and a sample code library, including demo code that has been 🧲copied, ✨created, or 🎡modified from various sources. (`priortizing jupyter notebook and official examples`).